jerturowetz/notes/cheat-sheets/ubuntu-extra-install-steps.md

 Generate an ssh key for root and add it to bitbucket & github so the machine can haz access of necessary.
 I have no idea which key crhon uses when running jobs so whatever, figure it out.

-### Install php && PHP modules
+### Install php, php-cli and other modules

 Assuming you've already installed php, php-mysql & php-fpm, here are the other php modules i like to install:

     sudo apt-get install php-cli libapache2-mod-php php-mcrypt php-xml php-mbstring
-    # NOTE: One of these packages puts an apache index file in `/var/www/html` making it look like nginx is busted.
+    # NOTE: One of these packages puts an apache index file in `/var/www/html` making it look like nginx is busted
-    # Simply delete the file, no need to freak out.
+    # Simply delete the file, no need to freak out

 For the record, here are some cool helpers for getting available module info